ropensci-archive/wellknown/cran-comments.md

 This version changes some package imports and adds some new functions.

 There are some remaining compiler warnings and notes on installation.
-I have inspected them and as far as I can tell they are all unrelated to this package's code; most are from Boost and the rest form bits/unique_ptr.h.
+I have inspected them and as far as I can tell they are all unrelated to this package's code; most are from Boost and the rest from bits/unique_ptr.h.

 Thanks!
 Scott Chamberlain